Calathea rufibarba Indoor Care; Watering, Light, Pruning, Soil, Propagation, Problems

 Pro tip: Use a sterilized pruning scissors to avoid trasmitting diseases between plants.

-Calathea rufibarba (Furry Feather Calathea) is best propagated by plant division at the beginning of the growing season (in spring).
+Calathea rufibarba (Furry Feather Calathea) is best propagated by plant division at the beginning of the growing season.
 Dividing the plant at this time hastens establishment as it is in the active growth phase.
+Learn how to propagate Calathea Plants in 2 easy ways.

-Calathea rufibarba problems include drooping leaves, brown leaves, plant dying, brown leaf tips, curled and yellow leaves, loss of leaf color, pests and diseases among others.
+Calathea rufibarba problems are drooping leaves, brown leaves, plant dying, brown leaf tips, curled and yellow leaves, loss of leaf color, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Check out these 10 causes of Calathea drooping leaves and how to revive it.

-Read more on these 11 causes of brown leaves on houseplants with solutions.
+Check out these 11 causes of brown leaves on houseplants with solutions.

 Read more on these 12 reasons why Calathea is dying and how to save it.